krmaxwell/maltrieve/README.md

                         Define dump directory for retrieved files -l LOGFILE, --logfile LOGFILE
-                        Define file for logging progress -x, --vxcage          Dump the file to a VxCage instance running on the localhost
-  -c, --cuckoo          Enable cuckoo analysis
+                        Define file for logging progress -x, --vxcage          Dump the file to a VxCage instance -v, --viper           Dump the file to a Viper instance -c, --cuckoo          Enable cuckoo analysis
 ```